-If you think a debt collector is acting unfairly or isn’t complying with the debt collection guidelines, you can make a complaint to the Australian Competition and Consumer Commission or the Australian Securities and Investments Commission.
+If you think a debt collector is acting unfairly or isn’t complying with the debt collection guidelines, you can make a complaint to the ACCC or ASIC.

 If you’re being harassed by a debt collector, you should get legal advice.

-The Australian Competition and Consumer Commission have information about dealing with debt collectors.
+The ACCC has information about dealing with debt collectors.

-There are time limits for the recovery of debt.
-If someone is chasing you for an old debt, you should find out if a money order has been made against you, and if it has, find out the date it was made.
+There are time limits for debt recovery.
+If someone is chasing you for an old debt, you should find out if a money order has been made against you—and if it has— when it was made.